SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 .. literalinclude::gem install selenium-webdriver

-Teaching Python development itself is beyond the scope of this document, however there are many resources on Python and likely developers in your organization can help you get up to speed.
+Teaching Ruby development itself is beyond the scope of this document, however there are many resources on Ruby and likely developers in your organization can help you get up to speed.

 Perl
 ~~~~